arthi2900/app1/docs/prd.md

 - Subject-wise question storage\n- Question types:\n  - MCQ (Multiple Choice Questions)
   - True/False
   - Short Answer
-- For each question:\n  - Marks allocation
+- For each question:\n  - **Class assignment** (new): Questions are now linked to specific classes
+  - **Subject assignment** (modified): Questions are linked to subjects within specific classes
+  - Marks allocation
   - Difficulty level indication
-  - Subject reference
   - School reference (questions linked to specific school)
 - **School-based filtering**: Teachers only see questions from their school
+- **Class-based filtering**: Teachers only see classes assigned to them in question creation form
+- **Subject-based filtering**: Teachers only see subjects for their assigned classes in question creation form

-### 8.2 Exam Paper Generation
+\n### 8.2 Exam Paper Generation
 - Automatic selection from question bank (school-specific)
 - Manual question selection option (school-specific)
 - Question paper preview feature